 I am very compassionate about this.

-But Sherry, you know why you care about because you love your country and you hate to see it in decline.
+Because you love your country and you hate to see it in decline.

-But nobody I don't know.
+But nobody, I don't know.

 They have to get on board.

-I mean, I we gotta unite this.
+I mean, we got to unite this.

 I will vote for Trump if he's the guy.

-I wanna win.
+I want to win.

 I want to win too.

-If you were a Bobby Gindle supporter, if you were a Rick Perry supporter, if you were a Scott Walker supporter, if you were a Jeb Bush supporter, if you're a Marco Rubio supporter, you know, I can't even name the 17 people, Carly Fiorina, Ben Carson.
+If you were a Bobby Jindal supporter, if you were a Rick Perry supporter, if you were a Scott Walker supporter, if you were a Jeb Bush supporter, if you were a Marco Rubio supporter, you know, I can't even name the 17 people, Carly Fiorina, Ben Carson, if you were any, Chris Christie, I don't care who it is, whoever you were supporting, you know, at some point in this process, those supporters were disappointed.

 I understand that.

-People have got invested a lot in in learning about the candidates and issues in the hopes that America will make a dramatic change in the hopes that we can get the country back on course.
+People have invested a lot in learning about the candidates and issues in the hopes that America will make a dramatic change in the hopes that we can get the country back on course.

-It is not it's gotta be a collaborative effort.
+It's got to be a collaborative effort.

 It's got to be.

-You you cannot you know the the f most frustrating thing, I mean, I've been off Twitter now, except just shooting out pictures of Marley and du and and my dog uh Gracie, because it's just I I mean, it's so it's almost verbal violence that's going on there because cruise people, they hate Trump people, Trump people, they hate Cruise people, Trump and Cruz people, they hate Kasich people, and we've almost lost perspective of what this race has got to ultimately be about.
+You cannot, you know, the most frustrating thing, I mean, I've been off Twitter now, except just shooting out pictures of Marley and my dog Gracie, because it's just, I mean, it's so, it's almost verbal violence that's going on there because Cruz people, they hate Trump people.

 Now, there's no such thing as a perfect candidate.